viocle/dataloaden/README.md

 9. Batches are pre-allocated and re-used to lower allocations between Loads.
 10. Batches now use a slice as well as a map for key store and lookup.
 There is a slight memory usage penalty for the duplicate key values in the map at the extra performance increase seen in lookups instead of iterating over the keys in the slice.
 You can see this new usage in the keyIndex function.
 This performance change is really apparent when you have large maxBatch values.
 11. LoadThunk has the option to now return the value directly instead of having to wrap the cache find in a function to be called.
 This change was implemented in LoadThunk and return checking is done in Load.
 If no function was returned then the returned value is to be used.
-12. You can define Trigger functions to be called after a key is set, cleared, when all keys are cleared, or an item is cleared because it has expired. a.`TriggerAfterSet`: When a key is set in the dataloader, this function will be called if defined.
-This is performed inside `unsafeSet` so if the key already exists in the dataloader and forceReplace is not true when calling `unsafePrime`, then `TriggerAfterSet` will not get set. b.`TriggerAfterClear`: When a key is cleared in the dataloader, this function will be called if defined.
-This does not occur when an existing key is being replaced or it's deleted because of expiration. c.`TriggerAfterClearAll`: When you call the `ClearAll` function to clear the entire dataloader cache, this function will be called if defined. d.`TriggerAfterExpired`: When a key is cleared because it has expired, this function will be called if defined.
+12. You can define Hook functions to be called after a key is set, cleared, when all keys are cleared, or an item is cleared because it has expired. a.`HookAfterSet`: When a key is set in the dataloader, this function will be called if defined.
+This is performed inside `unsafeSet` so if the key already exists in the dataloader and forceReplace is not true when calling `unsafePrime`, then `HookAfterSet` will not get set. b.`HookAfterClear`: When a key is cleared in the dataloader, this function will be called if defined.
+This does not occur when an existing key is being replaced or it's deleted because of expiration. c.`HookAfterClearAll`: When you call the `ClearAll` function to clear the entire dataloader cache, this function will be called if defined. d.`HookAfterExpired`: When a key is cleared because it has expired, this function will be called if defined.
 Clearing expired cached items only occurs when the key is interacted with while being loaded or cleared via `ClearExpired`.
-To be clear, this is not triggered at the point the cached item becomes no longer valid, but when it's accessed and is determined as expired.
+To be clear, this is not Hooked at the point the cached item becomes no longer valid, but when it's accessed and is determined as expired.
+e. `HookBeforeFetch`: Called right before a fetch is performed.
+Primarily used for tracing.
+f. `HookAfterFetch`: Called right after a fetch is performed.
+Primarily used for tracing.

 #### Benchmarks